How to choose an international school in Singapore for young students?

 Canadian International School (CIS)

-Founded in 1990, CIS is one of Singapore's most diverse school communities, and is a well-recognized IB school with nearly 3,000 students from 78 countries.
+Founded in 1990, CIS is one of Singapore's most diverse school communities, and is a well-recognized IB school with nearly 3,000 students from over 78 countries and staff from over 33 nations.
 CIS offers courses from pre-kindergarten to Grade 12, including PYP primary school courses for Grades 1 - 6, MYP courses for Grades 7 - 10, IB Diploma courses for Grades 11 - 12, and University Preparatory Courses.

 3